 If you’re in town during one of the festivals or special days, you’ll see the square light up with excitement and transform into what seems like another world!
 The best and most popular festival is probably King’s Day, which is celebrated every April.

-While Amsterdam is a relatively safe city, compared to other cities in the world, its popularity with tourists – and permissiveness for drugs and sex – can sometimes cause slight chaos.
+OK, Amsterdam is a relatively safe city.
+However, its popularity with tourists – and permissiveness for drugs and sex – can sometimes cause slight chaos.
 It is arguably the most dangerous city in the Netherlands.

 Don’t be alarmed though!
 The peril is not quite as bad as it may seem.
-Most of the crime and chaotic disturbances happen in the Red Light District, understandably.
+Most of the crime and chaotic disturbances happen in the Red Light District.
 While many tourists arrive in the city with the decided purpose to visit this notorious district, it’s not advised that you stroll the streets alone at night.
+Petty theft in this area is pretty common and inebriated tourists are often the victims.

 Staying safe everywhere else in Amsterdam is quite easy, actually.
 Stay vigilant when walking down quiet streets alone.
 Keep your valuables close to you.
 Don’t buy any illegal drugs – this is the quickest way to screw up your visit.